MuteBard/Mega_Banette_Sculpt/Notes/dev/DEV-07.md

 ![](../images/DEV-07/DEV-07-B4.png)

-  Make sure the face sets are accurate in parts you cant see
+  Make sure the face sets are accurate in parts you cant see.
+Next model you create be sure to avoid this from happening again by spreading the tpose parts as far apart as you can.

 ![](../images/DEV-07/DEV-07-B5.png)